TechStudent12/Pattern_Printing/README.md

 # PatternPrinting
-Shows the code for a variety of patterns being printed.
+Shows examples and solutions (ie. code) for a variety of patterns being printed.